MaggG93/react-native-testing-app/README.md

 # react-native-testing-app
-Repository for a React Native app used for testing purposes.
+This repository contains a React Native application used primarily for testing and learning purposes.